jacrys3/Huffman_Encoding/README.md

 first task at DTC is to reduce the cost and improve performance of their network.
 Currently characters are encoded using UTF-8.
 Recent analysis of your network has indicated that the characters in use on the network are only those in the lowercase Latin (ascii) alphabet.
 Your task is to implement a new encoding for these characters that is better than UTF-8.
-The public interface should be as follows:

 I implemented 3 functions as specified by the professor which are:
 ```